Best 15-inch Laptops

 • Storage fills up faster than buyers expect, so treat 512 GB as a practical floor once apps, media, SDKs, or project files start to accumulate.

-• Screen size changes the entire feel of a laptop, so use 15" to 16" displays as a starting point and then compare keyboard layout, thermals, and portability.
+• Screen size changes the entire feel of a laptop, so use 15" to 16" displays as a starting point and then compare panel quality, thermals, and desk footprint.

 • Prioritize SSD storage, a current-generation processor, and the ports you actually use before paying extra for cosmetic upgrades.